gu-lseg/intro-to-programming/source/introduction.rst

 The purpose of this course it to give you just enough programming vocabulary to get a taste of what it is.

+You will find that whilst it requires application it is a very rewarding activity.

 Although we use Python, the concepts are the same in most other languages.
 Indeed any second language is easy to learn after the first.